-Recommended Reading
+Music Book Reviews / Recommended Reading

-Making Music for the Joy if It | Mastery | Positive Discipline
+Making Music for the Joy of It • Mastery • Positive Discipline

-Principles of Violin Playing and Teaching | Back to HomePage
+The Inner Game of Music • Principles of Violin Playing and Teaching

 Making Music for the Joy of It

 Throughout her book Ms. Judy speaks primarily to adult beginners and amateur musicians.
 This alone makes her book a unique and long needed work.
-In reminding us that the term amateur comes from the French word “amour,” she underscores that amateurs are motivated by love, not professional goals, and that their level of their achievement and satisfaction is not limited in any way.
+In reminding us that the term amateur comes from the French word “amour,” she underscores that amateurs are motivated by love, not professional goals, and that the level of their achievement and satisfaction is not limited in any way.

-(Don't confuse Stephanie Judy's book with a book entitled "Music for the Joy of It," which is out of print.)
+(NOTE: Don't confuse Stephanie Judy's book with a book entitled "Music for the Joy of It," which is out of print.)

-Mastery — The keys to Success and Long-term Fulfillment by George Leonard (Penguin Books) is concise and easy to read.
+Mastery — The keys to Success and Long-term Fulfillment

+Mastery, by George Leonard is concise and easy to read.
 Every couple of pages you'll encounter a profound statement regarding the acquisition and mastery of physical skills.
-Leonard’s examples and stories focus around his experiences in learning Akido and teaching Akido.
+Leonard’s examples and stories reflect his experiences in learning Aikido and teaching Kido.
 Though Leonard doesn't talk specifically about the development and acquisition of musical skills, his enlightened coaching is 100% applicable.

 Leonard expresses himself quite clearly in this book, and the concepts he conveys should prove invaluable to anyone pursuing mastery of a physical skill … and musicians -- sometimes called the small muscle athletes -- are certainly on that path.